yezkez10/tp/docs/UserGuide.md

 **Note:**
 * You can not add a Doctor with the same name and this is case-sensitive <br>
-* Allowed: John Doe and John doe are allowed
+* Adding two doctors with the names John Doe and John doe is allowed
-* Not Allowed: John Doe and John Doe are not allowed
+* Adding two doctors with the names John Doe and John Doe is not allowed
 </box>

 Examples: